arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 ## Arduino Cloud Tutorials

-You can find a full list of tutorials on the [Arduino IoT Cloud documentation page](https://docs.arduino.cc/arduino-cloud/).
+You can find a full list of tutorials on the [Arduino Cloud documentation page](https://docs.arduino.cc/arduino-cloud/).